TaterThot1/Skeeter/docs/codeSetup.md

 Now the just label 4 roles with your first role being mute role and the rest are just non staff member roles that allow talking/typing

-And lastly just copy your id and paste it
+THen just copy your id and paste it

+Lastly just change the bots presence if you wish